Proof of uniqueness

 Different from whom?
 Just to confirm that we're on the same page: All humans currently alive on Earth (not something like all humans since a specific time period; your extended family; some other group).

 Seems to me that a statistical determination would require first counting (or approximating) both the number of traits and humans in the group.
-Some traits may be ignored because they will never impart uniqueness (like height or number of limbs).
+Some traits may be ignored because they will never impart uniqueness (like number of limbs).
 Probabilities within your group for each trait might come into play, as well.
 For fun, here's a 3-minute video quoting probabilities of anatomical traits in humans in a very general sense (i.e., focused on facial attributes and determined from mainstream- and social-media information, of all things).

 What are your thoughts about my thoughts? :)